wuman/go-ck101/README.md

 a number of people :p) is now also avaialble in the form of a library to be imported as part of a bigger project.

+The tool is fully capable of scraping content which requires login.
+Enjoy~

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/wuman/go-ck101/trend.png)](https://bitdeli.com/free "Bitdeli Badge")